 Dr. Beata Dubiel

-Dr. Dubiel’s outside interests are international travel – with special interests in wildlife.
-She and her father, a professor of veterinary medicine, have a small zoo on her grandparent’s property.
-They have ponies, deer, peacocks, and variety of wild birds.
+Outside of work, Dr. Dubiel enjoys international travel, with special interests in wildlife.
+She and her father, a professor of veterinary medicine, have a small zoo on her grandparents’ property that is home to ponies, deer, peacocks and a variety of wild birds.